 The end of summer brings about the season for the similar-sounding “sanma” – or Pacific Saury.
 Sanma in Japanese characters, 秋刀魚, means “autumn swordfish”.
 The aroma of salted, grilled sanma wafting in the air heralds the arrival of autumn and the start of a season loved for its delicious harvests from the land and sea.

-Indeed, the southward migration from the northern Pacific Ocean towards Japan at the end of summer is eagerly anticipated by fans who can’t wait to taste what could be Japan’s favorite seasonal fish!
-Sanma is best raw, of course, to enjoy its freshness and natural oils.
+The southward migration from the northern Pacific Ocean towards Japan at the end of summer is eagerly anticipated by fans who can’t wait to taste what could be Japan’s favorite seasonal fish!
+Sanma is best raw to enjoy its freshness and natural oils.
 However, there are many ways to taste this delicious autumn fish in Japan.

 Autumn Meguro Sanma Festival